bgodard/celestia-g2/README.md

 and testers for other platforms, portability cannot be guaranteed.

-The support of the platform specific frontends (Gnome, KDE, Win32...) is currently dropped in favor of the cross-platform QT4 UI.
+The support of the platform specific frontends (Gnome, KDE, Win32...) is currently dropped in favor of the cross-platform QT UI (now QT5).

 The main goals of the project is to add features to Celestia.
-It is also desired to port to QT5 and to Wayland (possibly also Mir).
+It is also desired to port to Lua 5.3+ and to Wayland (possibly also Mir).

 PROGRAM LICENSE